tylerdigital/acf-tablepress/readme.txt

 Stable Tag: 1.0

 == Description ==
-This add-on for Advanced Custom Fields creates a custom field type to select a TablePress table, providing a field that lets you select from a list of tables.
+This add-on for Advanced Custom Fields creates a custom field type to select a TablePress table, providing a dropdown menu that lets you select from a list of avaliable tables.
 The field returns the table ID number.

 This plugin requires:
     - Advanced Custom Fields version 5+ (ACF Pro)